 Often called ‘Shrove Sunday,’ on day 7 people ask for the forgiveness of others creating a sense of unity and joy among the crowds.

-Every year in February we run Maslenitsa Festival Tour in Moscow and St.Petersburg.
+Every year in February we run the Maslenitsa Festival Tour in Moscow and St.Petersburg.
 This tour includes most iconic tourists attractions of two Russian capitals as well as endless festivities, pancakes and fun!